Legambiente: Ecomafia

 The word ecomafia appeared for the first time in 1994 in the first report written by Legambiente with the help of Eurispes and Carabinieri as a result of the Naples waste management issue.
 It was then a neologism.
-A few years later, the italian dictionary Zingarelli have certified the usefulness of this term.
+A few years later, the Italian dictionary Zingarelli have certified the usefulness of this term.

 The collaboration with the Carabinieri was not granted for an environmental organisation in the mid 90s.
-The task was entrusted to Enrico Fontana, a journalist, a past in the newspaper Paese Sera and then at Espresso.
+The task was entrusted to Enrico Fontana, a journalist, a past in the newspaper Paese Sera and then at L'Espresso.
 With Stefano Ciafani, Nunzio Cirino, and Lorenzo Miracle, they started to collect and systematize information and data about environmental crimes.
 This led to the Report Ecomafia, a job in a few years has become a reference for those who work to suppress this phenomenon.
 The relationship grew to work with all law enforcement agencies and now Legambiente works with the National Anti-Mafia pool to fight ecomafie.